alanbjohnston/CubeSatSim/systemd/README.md

-To make the CubeSat Simulator transmit automatically on boot, follow these steps, which were derived from https://www.mauras.ch/systemd-run-it-last.html
+To make the CubeSat Simulator transmit automatically on boot, follow these steps, which were derived from https://www.raspberrypi.org/documentation/linux/usage/systemd.md

-On the Pi, if you are not already in this directory:

-cd ~/CubeSatSim/systemd

-sudo cp custom.target /etc/systemd/system/custom.target

-sudo mkdir /etc/systemd/system/custom.target.wants
+Log into the Pi and type:

-sudo cp cubesatsim.service /etc/systemd/system/custom.target.wants/cubesatsim.service
+sudo cp ~/CubeSatSim/cubesatsim.service /etc/systemd/system/cubesatsim.service

-sudo systemctl isolate custom.target
+sudo systemctl service enable cubesatsim

-sudo ln -sf /etc/systemd/system/custom.target /etc/systemd/system/default.target
+Reboot to start the autoboot service:

+sudo reboot now

-Now after a reboot (sudo reboot now), the demo.sh script will run automatically, and the console will log to ~/CubeSatSim/log.txt  To see it:
+Now after the Pi starts up, the demo.sh script will run automatically, and the console will log to ~/CubeSatSim/log.txt  To see it:

 tail ~/CubeSatSim/log.txt